LBlend/LBlend/README.md

 <a href="https://webassembly.org/"><img src="https://img.shields.io/badge/WebAssembly-654FF0?style=for-the-badge&logo=WebAssembly&logoColor=white"/></a>

 An overarching goal is to learn:
-* A pure functional language
+* A purely functional language
 * A logic programming language
 * An array programming language
 * A stack-based language